 This chapter describes features of TURBO Pascal specific to the CP/M-86 implementation.
-It presents two kinds of information:

-- 1) Things you should know to make efficient use of TURBO Pascal.
-Pages 227 through 240. - 2) The rest of the chapter describes things which are of interest only to experienced programmers, such as machine language routines, technical aspects of the compiler, etc.
+The information presented on pages 227 through 240 will help you use Turbo Pascal efficiently.
+The remainder of the chapter will be of interest to experienced programmers; it describes such things as machine language routines, technical aspects of the compiler, etc.